 - Rinse organic mixed baby greens, baby kale and baby rocket and add to a large mixing bowl.

 - Cut the end off the fennel bulb and trim any rough edges at the top of the stalks.
-Remove the feathery green frands and set aside.
+Remove the feathery green fronds and set aside.
 Chop all of the fennel bulb along with the stalks and transfer half to the mixing bowl.
 Store the remaining half for another salad or meal.
-Finely chop the frands and add to the top of the mixture.
+Finely chop the fronds and add to the top of the mixture.

 - Chop the onion, persian cucumber, orange pepper and fresh mint and add to the bowl.